ven7782/AmpyFin/README.md

 Where \(i\) is the inverse of the algorithm's ranking.
 This ranking system adjusts the influence each algorithm has on the bot’s decisions, ensuring that the highest-ranked algorithms are given more weight during trading.

+The ranking system is dynamic, meaning it can change based on the performance of each algorithm.
+If an algorithm performs well, it gains more influence in the final trading decisions.
+Conversely, if an algorithm underperforms, its influence decreases.
+This ensures that the bot remains agile and responsive to market changes.
+Time_delta is utilized so that the ranking system is biased towards the most recent trades, but not too heavily biased.

+The rank system is determined by this formula:
+$$
+\left(\frac{successful trades - unsuccessful trades}{total trades}) + \frac{current_portfolio_value}{initial_portfolio_value}\right
+$$
 The dynamic ranking system helps AmpyFin:
 - Adapt to changing market conditions.
 - Balance risk and reward.